Climate change in India: International cooperation

 Indian Prime Minister Narendra Modi announcing India's target of achieving net zero emissions by 2070 at the 2021 United Nations Climate Change Conference.

 Jairam Ramesh meeting with environment ministers from BASIC countries to discuss climate change issues following the 2009 Copenhagen summit.

-As a party to the Paris Agreement India is due to submit its first biennial transparency report to the UNFCCC by 2024 and inventory figures in standard format.
+As a party to the Paris Agreement India submitted its first biennial transparency report to the UNFCCC by 2024 and inventory figures in standard format.
 In September 2021 India announced that it will submit a new Nationally Determined Contribution before COP26.
 At COP26, India set the latest target date planning to be net-zero by 2070.
 This was the first time in that a date for carbon neutrality has been given as part of India's climate policy.

 At COP26 Indian prime minister Narendra Modi announced 5 main commitments called Panchamrit – "India's gift to the world":